epfl-ada/ada-2020-project-milestone-p3-p3_daddario/README.md

 * How do our conclusions change with respect to time (temporal data)?

 ### 4. Proposed datasets
-*  “Social Network: Reddit Hyperlink Network” -
+*  “Social Network: Reddit Hyperlink Network” - This data set contains information about links in Reddit, with a network whose edges are connections between subreddits.
+The network is temporal and directed, with a sign (-1 or 1) for each edge, representing the sentiment of one community toward the target comminity about posts that create hyperlinks between communities.
+The sign is the result of a training based classifier on the post, and gives value 1 if the post is considered neutral.
 *  “Bitcoin OTC trust weighted signed network” - This data set originates from a "who-trusts-whom" network, where users' reputation is recorded.
 This is crucial due to the anynonmous nature of bitcoin transactions.
 On the website Bitcoin OTC users rank each other on a scale from -10 (most distrust) to +10 (most trust) in increments of 1.
 This signed network data is directed as well as temporal, meaning that a timestamp is provided at each incident of rating.
 *  “Wikipedia Requests for Adminship (with text)” -

 ### 5. Methods